fabianaapateanu/training-mobile-appium-desktop/README.md

 2. New Session

     Through the New Session we want to start an Appium session for the application under test.
-Our goal is to inspect and interact with Appium Inspector some of the applications elements.
+Our goal is to inspect and interact with Appium Inspector some of the application elements.
 This session can use the currently running Appium server, or a new one.

     1. From the server logs window, upper right corner, click the `Start Inspector Session` button: